sourcegraph/handbook/content/departments/technical-success/support/process/support-workflow.md

 - **Purpose:** Official support email address for customers and that anyone internally can copy in if they are emailing with a customer and a support issue/question comes up.
 - **Those involved:** Support > CE, product, etc
 - **Details:** These emails feed into Zendesk and are triaged and handled by support.
 If anything is more relevant for a CE, product, etc, then support will alert that team/person in the most appropriate Slack channel to coordinate.
-Similarly, if anyone defers to support using this email, they are also welcome to create such a thread with more context in the Slack #customer-support channel.
+Similarly, if anyone defers to support using this email, they are also welcome to create such a thread with more context in the Slack #ask-customer-support channel.

 ### feedback@ email